manyagupta-21/FilingIQ/README.md

 ```

 Good public sources for additional filings:
-- [SEC EDGAR](https://www.sec.gov/edgar) — 10-K, 10-Q, 8-K filings
+- [SEC EDGAR](https://www.sec.gov/edgar): 10-K, 10-Q, 8-K filings
-- Bank investor relations pages — annual reports, earnings releases
+- Bank investor relations pages: annual reports, earnings releases
 - Federal Reserve and Treasury publications

 ---

 ## ⚠️ Known Limitations

-- **Cross-entity queries** — questions comparing two banks simultaneously (e.g. "Compare JPMorgan and BofA revenue") may fail due to top-k retrieval not capturing both entities in the same context window
+- **Cross-entity queries**: questions comparing two banks simultaneously (e.g. "Compare JPMorgan and BofA revenue") may fail due to top-k retrieval not capturing both entities in the same context window
-- **Tabular data** — numeric figures embedded in tables may be retrieved at segment level rather than consolidated level depending on chunk boundaries
+- **Tabular data**: numeric figures embedded in tables may be retrieved at segment level rather than consolidated level depending on chunk boundaries
-- **Single-document scope** — retrieval is chunk-level; the system cannot reason across the full filing in one pass
+- **Single-document scope**: retrieval is chunk-level; the system cannot reason across the full filing in one pass

 These are architectural constraints of standard RAG and documented here for transparency.